Asice-Cloud/myvim/README.md

 `<C-z> <C-x>` shift opened file (buffer)

 gd: Goto defination
+ga: get code actions
+gh: lsp_finder

+normal, click `<S-l>` (L) , then will show preview of definition or macro expansion

 `<C-o>`: return to (gd)before place

 `<C-up/down/left/right>`: adjust size of one window

 `<C-N>`: select a word, come into multi-cursor mode

-::if cursor hover on one function name or macro for 1s, it will show preview of it

 Press `space` then you will get some hint for key combinations